michaelnmmeyer/dharma/readme.md

 	bash run.sh

+You can then open http://localhost:8023 to look at the website.

+##  Basic architecture

 The overall architecture is as simple as feasible.
-We use two main processes: a server process and an update process.
+We store our data in a few SQLite databases, and use two main processes: a server process and an update process.

-The server process is mostly used for read-only operations: display, search, etc. The code is in `server.py`.
+The server process is used for read-only operations: display, search, etc. It never writes to a database, at the exception of the Github log database, which is used for debugging.
+The code's entry point is in `server.py`.
 It is possible to run several server processes at the same time (we allow reuse of the same socket, and SQLite takes care of other IPC issues).
-The server is single-threaded, but could be made multi-threaded without significant modifications.
+However, the server code is *not* thread-safe.
 Running extra processes is simpler anyway.

-The update process is used for updating databases when people push to a repository.
-The code is in `change.py`.
+The update process is used for updating databases when people push to git repositories.
+The code's entry point is in `change.py`.
 A single update process should run at a given time, not more.
 To keep things simple, we use a FIFO for IPC.
-The server process writes to this FIFO the names of the repositories that have been updated, one line per repository.
-The update process reads the repos names and updates things accordingly.
+The server process is hooked to Github.
+Whenever a repository is updated, it writes to the FIFO the name of this repository, followed by a line break.
+On its side, the update process reads the repository names and updates things accordingly.
 We do not implement any buffering for passing messages, because pipe buffers are big enough for our purposes.

+Nevertheless, if `git push` are too frequent, it is theoretically possible that the update process might not keep up and thus miss updates.
+Nothing prevents this from happening for now.
+In the meantime, you can manually trigger a full update of the databases by running the script `change.py` and then the following in another terminal:

+	echo all > ~/dharma/repos/change.hid

+(The file `change.hid` is the FIFO used for IPC.)
+The same method can of course be used for updating stuff related to specific repositories, for
+instance:

+	echo tfd-nusantara-philology > ~/dharma/repos/change.hid